destinmoulton/pixi/README.md

 Pixi is a simple CLI file browser and video player.
 Pixi was built to browse and play videos on a Raspberry Pi, but it should be compatible with any flavor of linux.
 The default video player is omxplayer, but is easily configurable to whatever your platform supports.

+### Features

+- Navigate folders in an intuitive manner (inspired by [nnn](https://github.com/jarun/nnn))
+- Play video files
+- Video player history
+- Edit video player command
+- Open other files (uses xdg-open)

 ### Requirements

 -   go 1.10
 -   omxplayer
 -   xterm\*

-Xterm is not required, but is recommended so that omxplayer gains keyboard focus when a video is played.
+\*Xterm is not required, but is recommended so that omxplayer gains keyboard focus when a video is played.

 ### Installation